Acid Reflux: Causes And 10 Foods That Help Prevent Acid Reflux (GERD)

 10 Best Foods That Help Prevent Acid Reflux (GERD):

 You suffer from GERD discomforts, such as pain and irritation, due to the reverse flow of stomach acid into the esophagus.
-Including certain foods in your diet can help you manage the excess stomach acid and prevents its backflow.
+Including certain acid reflux foods to eat list in your diet can help you manage the excess stomach acid and prevents its backflow.
 Here’s a list of the best foods for acid reflux that you can incorporate into your acid reflux diet plan.

 The pH scale is an indicator of acid levels.
 Foods having low pH happen to be acidic; eating them may make you suffer from acid reflux.
 Foods having higher pH values are alkaline, and these are the best foods for acid reflux.
 The intake of these foods can help reduce the effect of strong gastric acid greatly; thereby preventing acid reflux.
 So, incorporate alkaline foods in your GERD diet plan.
 Alkaline foods that can help prevent GERD are bananas, cauliflower, nuts, melons, and fennel.

-Eating foods rich in fibre makes you feel full and prevents you from overeating, which is one of the factors responsible for heartburn.
-So, enrich your GERD diet plan with nutritious foods rich in fibre that include:
+Eating foods rich in fiber makes you feel full and prevents you from overeating, which is one of the factors responsible for heartburn.
+So, enrich your GERD diet plan with nutritious foods rich in fiber that include:

 Citrus fruits contain citric acid in large quantities.
 Eating them may trigger acid reflux symptoms.
 So, add non-citrus fruits, such as pears, melons, apples, and bananas, to your daily diet.